 James STEPHEN (1770-1841) and Elizabeth NEISH (1772-1841) had six children.
 Three different last names were used indicating that spelling was not very important in those days i.e., STEVEN, STEPHEN, STEPHENSON.
 STEVENSON was also used.

-Colin Stevens at the STEVEN family grave in the New Cemetery in Brechin, Scotland.
+Colin Stevens at the STEVEN family grave in the New Cemetery in Brechin, about 2005.
+Scotland.
+UPDATE: 2024 = Sadly, vandals have now broken this stone in half

 William STEVEN and Margaret ARNOTT (1814-1901) had four children: